 The Pfizer/BioNTech and Moderna COVID-19 vaccines are the preferred vaccines for pregnant women, because they’ve been used more extensively in pregnancy.

-  Some people will be invited for an additional third dose if they are at higher risk of COVID-19 infection.
 You can find out more about this on the NHS Inform website.

 Having all the recommended doses of the vaccine is important for longer-term protection against COVID-19.

 If you'd like to know more, please read the Royal College of Obstetricians and Gynaecologists information about the risks and benefits of COVID-19 vaccination before attending your appointment.
 You may wish to discuss the benefits and risks of having the vaccine with your midwife, GP or other clinician who’ll be happy to help.

 If you’re breastfeeding, or planning to breastfeed, you can still get the COVID-19 vaccine.
 The vaccine you’ll be offered will be clinically appropriate for you, and will follow recommendations from the Joint Committee on Vaccination and Immunisation (JCVI).

 The benefits of breastfeeding are well known, and the COVID-19 vaccine can safely be given to women who are breastfeeding.
 The antibodies you make following vaccination can pass into your breast milk.
 These may give your baby some protection against COVID-19.

 You shouldn’t stop breastfeeding to be vaccinated against COVID-19, and you can continue breastfeeding after vaccination.

 Likewise, if you get coronavirus, the advice is to keep breastfeeding if you can.
 While you could pass it to your baby in the same way as anyone close to you, the benefits of breastfeeding outweigh any potential risks.
 Breastfeeding is good for the health of both of you.
 Breast milk contains antibodies which boost your baby's immune system and helps them fight viruses and infections.